2023 Solar Incentives Guide for Centerville, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
-Different kinds of incentives, including discounts, cash back or credit towards your monthly utility bill, might be available to you.
-Some incentives may be offered by the state of Ohio, by your utility company or by county or municipality, while others are federal.
-Some broad categories of solar incentives include:
+Solar incentives are intended to make renewable energy usage more affordable through financial incentives for those who install solar panels on their homes.
+Different kinds of incentives, including discounts, cash back or monthly utility bill credits, might be available to you.
+Certain incentives may be handled by the state of Ohio, by your utility company or by county or municipality, while other incentives are federal.
+Some solar incentives you might qualify for are:

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are generally handled by your state government.
-Once your solar panel system meets a predetermined threshold (generally a small amount of energy production), you are eligible to receive SRECs that you can then sell to your utility company or other buyers.
-The money you receive is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are usually handled by your state government.
+Once your solar system meets a certain threshold (generally a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
+The money you make from the sale is usually considered part of your taxable income.

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a given percentage of your solar system's cost.
+When people think of solar incentives, federal incentives may be the first thing that comes to mind.
+An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specified percentage of the cost of your solar system.

-The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-The credit initially covered 30% of the total cost — for panels, labor, accessories and equipment — although the percentage may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the claim amount.
+The ITC applies to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
+Originally, the tax credit was for 30% of the total cost — for panels, accessories, equipment and labor — although the percentage may range from 26-30%, depending on the installation date of your solar system.
+There is no cap on the amount you can claim.

 State & Local Solar Incentives